 - 1. Has graduated from an accredited high school or satisfied requirements for the General Educational Development (GED) Equivalency Certificate. - 2.
-Has been out of high school at least five years and whose high school class graduated at least five years ago. - 3.
-Has earned fewer than 30 transferable semester credit hours.
+Has been out of high school at least five years and whose high school class graduated at least five years ago.

 Any student admitted in Non-Traditional Student status will be required to complete a placement inventory at the beginning of the first semester of enrollment.
-The placement inventory will include placement testing (the University System-wide placement examination) to determine academic deficiencies and a conference with the academic advisor, during which a plan will be developed that will best meet the needs of the non-traditional student.
+The placement inventory will include placement testing (the University System-wide placement examination) to determine academic deficiencies.